danieledurante/nEM/Election-Data-Tutorial.md

 ---
 #### 3. Re-scaled EM algorithm with Newton-Raphson (one-step)

 Here we consider the re-scaled version of the above one-step EM algorithm with Newton-Raphson methods.
 This modification is discussed in Section 1.1 of our paper, and its general version can be found in Chapter 1.5.6 of [McLachlan and Krishnan (2007)](http://onlinelibrary.wiley.com/book/10.1002/9780470191613).
 Also this algorithm requires the function `newton_em_Q1()` in the source file `LCA-Covariates-Algorithms.R` we uploaded before.
 However, now the parameter 0 &lt; *α* &lt; 1 should be modified to reduce concerns about drops in the log-likelihood sequence.
-Here we consider, the case with *α* = 0.5.
+Here we consider the case with *α* = 0.5.

 ``` r
 # Create the allocation matrices for the quantities to be monitored.